alekLukanen/ChapterhouseDB-v1/README.md

 processed in parallel across your workers allowing you to scale up workers as needed.
 Only one worker can process a table partition at any given time, but if you increase the number of partitions to a sufficiently large number then it is unlikely you will ever limit your ability to process data in parallel.
-Tables should be partitioned using using a unique identifier since the partition key also ensures uniqueness of rows in the table.
+Tables should be partitioned using a unique identifier since the partition key also ensures uniqueness of rows in the table.
 Currently integer range and string hash partitioning is available.
 You can have at most 2^32-1 partitions.